DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 ### Creating the platform

-The node sandbox MVP suffered from a lack of isolation, we decided to focus on isolation through container based sandboxing.
+The node sandbox MVP suffered from a lack of isolation between our various customer's code, we decided to focus on isolation through container based sandboxing.
 The first version of Webtasks used early versions of [Core OS](https://coreos.com).
 Core OS at the time used three distinct technologies to provide a platform for creating distributed systems:

-- Docker for OS containerization
+- Docker for managing containers
 - etcd for distributed configuration management
 - Fleet for distributed service management